ABS

 The minimum amount of capital required by state regulators to conduct business within the respective state.

-A transaction-based overnight interest rate that is unsecured and reflects banks’ cost of borrowing from other financial institutions.
-It will be used as the preferred risk-free reference rate for sterling Overnight Index Swaps (OIS) and will replace GBP LIBOR.
+A transaction-based overnight interest rate that is unsecured and reflects banks’ cost of borrowing from other financial institutions and institutional investors.
+It is used as the preferred risk-free reference rate/benchmark rate for floating rate notes and derivatives such as sterling swaps

 See Straight Through Processing.